thejzany/JaySohani-Profile/README.md

 ## About Me

 - 🌍 I'm from Mumbai.
-- 💼 I work on CoolProjects.
+- 💼 I'm currently working on Cool Projects.
 - 🌱 I'm currently learning Data Structures And Algorithms.
 - 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: jaysohani10@gmail.com